NicolasGrosjean/Translate_helper/README.md

 # Advanced used
 * Add in the file config/accepted_loanwords.txt the accepted loanwords (= expression which can be both in the source and destination language) (add them one by line)
 * Add in the file config/fake_translations.txt the expressions which are not translation (ex: FRENCH) (add them one by line)
-* Add in the file config/available_languages.csv new language by adding the column number (start by 0) and the language name
+* Add in the file config/available_languages.csv new language by adding the column number (start by 0), the language name and the 2 letters of the language code

 # Used librairies
 * itextpdf: Create a pdf for the export to pdf